happi/theBeamBook/README.md

 Now I had three repositories with three different book building systems with three different outlines of the book.
 In the end I more or less went back to the original longer book outline and the original AsciiDoc build system.
-I started a new repository in a private Github account and started pulling in content from the three different version.
+I started a new repository in a private GitHub account and started pulling in content from the three different versions.

 Then on April 7 2017 I opened the repository to the public to share it with some students.
 I didn't think anyone else would notice and I was not